-Gaussian continuum level: In this method we assume that the peak of the distribution resembles a Gaussian distribution with the location of the maximum and the width likely indicating the continuum level and the noise level, respectively.
-We fit a Gaussian function to the entire histogram distribution (column 8 in Table 1, and the red line in the examples of Fig. 1), and to those bins located around the peak of the distribution (column 9 in Table 1).
-The discrepancy between the 'Gaussian continuum level' and the theoretical continuum level is in general around 5% for most of the cases.
+Gaussian continuum level: in this method we assume that the peak of the distribution resembles a Gaussian distribution with the location of the maximum and the width likely indicating the continuum level and the noise level, respectively.
+We fit a Gaussian function to the entire histogram distribution (Col. 8 in Table 1, and the red line in the examples of Fig. 1), and to those bins located around the peak of the distribution (Col. 9 in Table 1).
+The discrepancy between the "Gaussian continuum level" and the theoretical continuum level is in general around 5% for most of the cases.
 The Gaussian fit to those bins located near the maximum of the distribution, improves the continuum level determination in particular for spectra such as that in case (c) where most of the channels are affected by line features (either in emission or in absorption).
 This method is similar to the one used by Jørgensen et al. (2016) to determine the continuum emission level in ALMA observations of IRAS 16293-2422.
 A positive aspect of the Gaussian continuum level determination is that the width of the Gaussian function seems to be related to the discrepancy between the estimated and real continuum levels, and therefore can be used as an error in the determination of the continuum level.
-Similarly to the 'maximum continuum
+Similarly to the "maximum continuum level" determination, the size of the histogram bins may affect the shape of the distribution and therefore the Gaussian fit.